aabarmin/epam-java-cources/README.md

 ## How to check all the tasks at once

-Of course, you can run tests from your favourite IDE but it's also possible checking all of them at once using Gradle and the following command:
+Of course, you can run tests from your favorite IDE but it's also possible checking all of them at once using Gradle and the following command:

 ```shell script